 - December 2020: Redeeming Love by Francine Rivers

-Book Club meetings will be held the second Tuesday of each month and promoted on Facebook.
+Book Club meetings will be held the first or second Tuesday of each month and promoted on Facebook.
 For more information or to get the Zoom connect info, please contact Teresa.

 You can give back to Wayland from wherever you live by helping in the following ways: